peteruhnak/sif/README.md

 SIF Smalltalk Interchange File is a dialect-neutral format for file-out exchange between various dialects.

+**NOTE:** *this repository exists primarily to provide an easily accessible place to load the project into Pharo and make the docs available, however it is not being actively developed*

 ## About

 In the ANSI NCITS 319-1998 Standard for Smalltalk, there is the definition of a Smalltalk Interchange File (SIF).
 This toolkit supports the reading and writing of such files for many dialects.
 A SIF contains ascii text that describes a Smalltalk program in such a way as to be able to read the file and regenerate the original program this file was created from.
 Simply put, it's a standard that supports the filing out of code from one Smalltalk dialect, into another.